-Our revenues for the three months ended March 31, 2022 totaled \$249.3 million, a decrease of approximately \$24.5 million over the same period in 2021.
-Included below is a description of the material changes in revenues for three months ended March 31, 2022 compared to the same period in 2021:
+Our revenues for the three months ended June 30, 2022 totaled \$244.6 million, a decrease of approximately \$12.8 million over the same period in 2021.
+Included below is a description of the material changes in revenues for the three months ended June 30, 2022 compared to the same period in 2021:

-- Rental income was \$216.9 million, a decrease of \$20.9 million over the same period in 2021.
-The decrease was primarily the result of (i) a \$17.4 million decrease relating to two cash basis operators, Agemo and Guardian, from which we received no rental payments and recorded no revenue for in the first quarter of 2022; (ii) a \$7.3 million decrease as a result of recognizing no rental income associated with the 24 facilities previously leased to Gulf Coast in the first quarter of 2022, as 23 of the facilities were temporarily transitioned to another operator in December 2021 that was not required to pay contractual rent during the transition period, as a part of the chapter 11 bankruptcy process; and (iii) a \$4.6 million decrease resulting from the acceleration of certain inplace lease liabilities due to facility transitions.
-The overall decrease in rental income was partially offset by (i) a \$6.4 million increase due to additional rental income in the first quarter of 2022 from acquisitions and construction in progress facilities being placed in service and (ii) a net increase of \$1.8 million due to lease extensions, facility transitions and sales. - Mortgage interest income was \$20.5 million, a decrease of \$3.1 million over the same period in 2021.
-The decrease was primarily the result of recognizing no interest income in the first quarter of 2022 on the Guardian mortgage loan with \$82.0 million of principal outstanding as of March 31, 2022.
-The loan was placed on non-accrual status in the fourth quarter of 2021, with all payments received (none in the first quarter of 2022) applied directly to principal under the cost recovery method.
+- Rental income was \$211.4 million, a decrease of \$9.5 million over the same period in 2021.
+The decrease was primarily the result of (i) a \$12.3 million decrease relating to Agemo, a cash basis operator from which we received no rental payments and recorded no rental income for in the second quarter of 2022; (ii) a \$7.3 million decrease relating to the sale of 22 facilities formerly leased and operated by Gulf Coast, which was completed in the first quarter of 2022; (iii) a \$3.3 million decrease related to one of the operators placed on a cash basis of revenue recognition during the second quarter of 2022; that only paid a portion of the contractual rent amount due during the second quarter of 2022; and (iv) a \$2.1 million decrease related to the restructuring of the Guardian lease agreement, which included the sale or transition of 17 facilities in 2022 with corresponding reductions in base rent.
+The overall decrease in rental income was partially offset by (i) a \$7.0 million increase due to a net reduction in straight-line rent receivable and lease inducement write-offs in the second quarter of 2022 compared to 2021, as we had a \$17.4 million straight-line rent receivable write-off associated with Gulf Coast in the second quarter of 2021 as a result of placing it on a cash basis for revenue recognition; (ii) a \$4.2 million increase due to a dditional rental income in the second quarter of 2022 from acquisitions and construction in progress facilities being placed in service; and (iii) a net increase of \$3.8 million due to lease extensions, facility transitions and capital expenditures. - Mortgage interest income was \$19.6 million, a decrease of \$4.4 million over the same period in 2021.
+The decrease was primarily the result of (i) a \$3.1 million decrease related to Guardian as a result of recognizing no interest income in the second quarter of 2022 on the \$80.6 million mortgage loan, as we are accounting for the loan using the cost recovery method with interest payments applied to principal amounts outstanding and (ii) a \$1.2 million write-off of effective interest in connection with the \$113.7 million partial principal paydown on the Ciena mortgages during the second quarter of 2022.